emirpnet/sdl2sketch-rs/README.md

-# SDL2Sketch
+# SDL2Sketch for Rust
-SDL2Sketch tries to simplify the use of [rust-sdl2](https://github.com/Rust-SDL2/rust-sdl2) by following the style of the [p5.js](https://p5js.org) API.
+SDL2Sketch for Rust tries to simplify the use of [rust-sdl2](https://github.com/Rust-SDL2/rust-sdl2) by following the style of the [p5.js](https://p5js.org) API.
 It does not try to be a complete game engine, but just wants to make it as easy as possible to create visual applications in Rust without much boilerplate code.

 **The library is mostly still a work in progress!**